wyzxxywl/Personal-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MS in Quantative Biomedical Sciences
+    - course: MS in Quantitative Biomedical Sciences
       institution: Dartmouth College
       year: 2023
     - course: BA in Math